stefanstranger/stefanstranger.github.io/_posts/2020-04-12-CreatingAzureDevOpsWIKIPagesFromWithApipeline.md

 ![MarkDown result](/assets/2020-04-12_12-49-21.png)

-Now we know how to create a Markdown document we need to learn to who create an Azure DevOps Wiki page.
+Now we know how to create a Markdown document we need to learn how to create an Azure DevOps Wiki page.

 ## Azure DevOps REST API - Pages